talynfan/design-portfolio/my-principles.md

 ## Joy

-Enjoyment is very important to me.
-A product should be fun to use, beyond its utility value.
-Creativity and innovation is what makes humans superior over algorithms.
+In addition to a user's understanding of a product, their enjoyment is also very important.
+A good design should be fun to use, beyond its pure utility value.

 Attention to joy and entertainment is most evident in my video game visualization.
-Sarcastic personality really shines
+As my team browsed the CSV data, we got caught up playing “I spy” with titles that we recognized or had played.
+We wanted to bring this joyful experience of discovery to a wider audience with our visualizations.

+Our team used our prior knowledge of video games, plus a little bit of research, to create “fun facts” about each of the genres.
+We spent some time exploring the visualization ourselves and noted what we found interesting or peculiar.
+The captions for each genre’s slide were written to be informational and entertaining, and also prompt exploration of the data.
+We hoped that users could have fun hunting for game titles they might recognize, either from our prompts or from their own curiosity.

+Below are a few of the slides with captions based on my own personal knowledge and experience with these games.
+I injected the "facts" with my clearly biased opinions to add some sarcastic humor to the visualization.

 <img src="pics/vg adventure.png" alt="Adventure genre video game visualization" width="600"/>